 Wildlife conservation trip to the Kalahari in South Africa

 Everyone who has a special place in their heart for Africa and its animals, knows how important conservation is.
-This trip is a combination of conservation work and a photography trip.
+This trip is a combination of conservation and a photography trip.
 Very exciting, and interesting for those who are willing to play their part in local conservation efforts!

 Our destination is a 230,000 acre (93,000 hectares) private reserve in the Kalahari in northern South Africa which is managed by Working with Wildlife.
-This means that, apart from our group of 7 people, there will be almost no other visitors present – a truly unique experience!
+This means that, apart from our group of seven people, there will be almost no other visitors present – a truly unique experience!

 History and background